Current answer

 The same notice listed enquiries and data/privacy contact details.

 The dated Trustpilot material is different evidence: it shows what public reviewers reported seeing before and after closure wording became visible.
-In late April 2026, reviewers described the First Tutors website as offline, disappeared or returning Error 404 behaviour.
+In late April 2026, reviewers described the First Tutors website as offline, disappeared or showing page-not-found errors.
 By 7–11 May 2026, the same public review listing had shifted toward closure-focused concerns, including missing account material, reviews and exam-season timing.

 That makes the timeline useful for tutors, but with an important boundary: Trustpilot reviews are user-generated public reports.
 The rows below link to the Trustpilot listing rather than durable individual review URLs, so snippets should be treated as dated public-review evidence that may move, change or disappear.
 They can show dated concerns and wording; they do not prove the technical cause, the exact outage duration, the official closure date, or what happened to every First Tutors user.